Eco-Friendly Disposable Bamboo & Bagasse Products

 Bagasse Disposable Spoons (White) — Same spoon in bright white finish.
 Clean, clinical appearance suitable for healthcare catering, airline meals, and any setting where white cutlery is the operational standard.

 Bagasse Cutlery Sets — Fork, knife, and spoon pre-packaged together.
 Available in natural and white.
 Wrapped in paper or left unwrapped in bulk bags.
-The pre-assembled set speeds up takeaway line operations — grab one set per order instead of picking three individual pieces.
-Available with napkin included.
+The pre-assembled set speeds up takeaway line operations grab one set per order instead of picking three individual pieces.
+Available with a napkin included.

 Sizes & Specifications